webplatformco/custom-attributes/README.md

 - `attributeChangedCallback()`: Executed when the attribute itself or any of the attributes in `this.constructor.observedAttributes` are changed, added, removed, or replaced.
 The attribute itself is always observed whether it’s specified in `observedAttributes` or not.

 There is also a static lifecycle hook:
-- `whenDefined(ElementConstructor)`: Executed whenever the attribute is defined on an element constructor
+- `definedCallback(name, ElementConstructor)`: Executed whenever the attribute is defined on an element constructor

 ## Notes / Patterns